paulmooreparks/Xfer/README.md

 An XferLang document consists of two main parts: optional **Processing Instructions** followed by a **Root Collection Element**.

 *   **Metadata Processing Instruction (`document`)**: If present, the `document` processing instruction must be the very first non-comment element in the document.
 It defines the document's metadata, such as the XferLang version.
-*   **Additiona Processing Instructions**: Other processing instructions besides the `document` processing instruction may be placed before the root element.
+*   **Additional Processing Instructions**: Other processing instructions besides the `document` processing instruction may be placed before the root element.
 *   **Root Collection Element**: The main content of the document must be contained within a single collection element (Object, Array, or Tuple).
 This ensures the document has a well-defined structure and prevents ambiguity in parsing.

 Comments (`</ ... />`) may be placed anywhere in the document.